segmentio/segment-docs/src/connections/storage/catalog/databricks-delta-lake/databricks-profiles-sync.md

   - **Type** Serverless otherwise Pro
   - **Clusters**: Minimum of 2 - Maximum of 6

-- To improve the query performance of the Delta Lake, Segment recommends creating compact jobs per table using OPTIMIZE following [Databricks recommendations](https://docs.databricks.com/en/delta/optimize.html#){:target="_blank"}.
+To improve the query performance of the Delta Lake, Segment recommends creating compact jobs per table using OPTIMIZE following [Databricks recommendations](https://docs.databricks.com/en/delta/optimize.html#){:target="_blank"}.

+> success ""
-- Segment recommends manually starting your SQL warehouse in advance.
+> Segment recommends manually starting your SQL warehouse in advance.
 If the SQL warehouse isn't running, Segment attempts to start the SQL warehouse to validate the connection when you hit the **Test Connection** button during setup.

 ## Set up Databricks for Profiles Sync